aws-samples/emr-tls-security/README.md

 * cloudformation - example of AWS CloudFormation templates to launch Amazon EMR cluster

 ### Note
-For EMR 5.11 or later use the jar version 0.2 (emr-tls-ssm-0.2.jar) as well as CFN templates located in emr-5.22+ folder
+For EMR 5.11 or later use the jar version 0.2 (emr-tls-ssm-0.2.jar) and CFN templates located in emr-5.22+ folder

 ## License Summary